 Defects of choroid and retina

-- A number of rare syndromes can cause these, including colobomata and Aicardi's syndrome (severe psychomotor retardation, corpus callosum agenesis, chorioretinal lacunae and early-onset infantile spasms).
+- These may be associated with colobomata.
+A number of rare syndromes can cause them - eg, Aicardi's syndrome (severe psychomotor impairment, corpus callosum agenesis, chorioretinal lacunae and early-onset infantile spasms).

 - Scarring can result from congenital toxoplasmosis.